ianfisk/teaching-materials/turtles/README.md

 - Using some mathematical thinking to solve a problem
 - Having fun with code!

+## Background

+A **computer program** is simply a computer file that contains _step-by-step instructions_ written in text (the code) for the computer to follow.

 ## Explore Drawing with Turtles

 **Load the website https://pythonandturtle.com/turtle/ and write a program that uses Turtles to draw some shapes!**

+You can think of the turtle like a pen or a little robot that we tell exactly where to go by directing it forward `n` steps, turning it left/right some degrees, etc.

 ### Some ideas of what to draw